 • South Dakota

-The concept of tax withholding works the same at the state level as the federal: A certain portion is put toward your future state tax bill, and you may either owe or get a refund, depending on how much you paid in.
+The concept of tax withholding works in the same way at the state level as it does at the federal: A certain portion is put toward your future state tax bill, and you may either owe or get a refund, depending on how much you paid in.

 You don’t see the taxes you pay as such a large sum when bits are taken throughout the year, and you likely don’t miss that money the way you would if you paid all at once.